MajestMed/Cyber-Security-Assignment-7/README.md

     - Tested in version: Wordpress v4.2
     - Fixed in version:
   - [ ] GIF Walkthrough:
+    //cannot get licecap to download, will update with gif
   - [ ] Steps to recreate: Leave a reply on wordpress and type in <script>while(10{alert(document.cookie);}</script>.
 Clicking submit       will reveal the bug.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)